ChrolloKyber/shopify-scraper/README.md

 - The scraper only scrapes the first 250 products of a store
 - This is due to the Shopify API limitation
 - If run via Docker, the JSON files will have `root` as the owner
+- No currency information in the JSON files

 ## Dependencies